MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-azure-storage-account-key.md

 ### CEP_azure_emulator_storage_account_filter

-(Technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)
+This sensitive information type identifies these keywords by using a regular expression, not a keyword list.

 - Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==

 ### CEP_common_example_keywords

-(Technically, this sensitive information type identifies these keywords by using a regular expression, not a keyword list.)
+This sensitive information type identifies these keywords by using a regular expression, not a keyword list.

 - contoso
 - fabrikam